 For Fix a Leak Week, FloLogic urges everyone to observe practical steps to stop leaks, and to consider adding smart water control technology to their connected homes so all leaks are recognized as soon as they appear.

-Here are Five Water Saving Tips for Fix-A-Leak Week from FloLogic:
+Here’s Five Water Saving Fix a Leak Week Tips from FloLogic:

 - Review the water bill: A family of four will typically use 12,000 gallons (16 centum cubic feet) per month.
 Usage in excess of this amount indicates a likely leak.